-At the Annual Stockholders' Meeting scheduled on May 20, 2014, the Management will report on the 2013 performance of the Company which closed with a net income of ₽5.1 billion as earlier disclosed to the SEC and the PSE on March 24, 2014.
+At the Annual Stockholders' Meeting scheduled on May 19, 2015, the Management will report on the 2014 performance of the Company, which closed with a net income of ₽3.0 billion as disclosed to the SEC and the PSE on March 17, 2015.

-In its meeting held on March 24, 2014, the Board of Directors approved the following items to be taken up at the Annual Stockholders' Meeting:
+In its meeting held on March 17, 2015, the Board of Directors approved the following items to be taken up at the Annual Stockholders' Meeting:

-- 1. Review and approval of the minutes of the 2013 annual stockholders' meeting; - 2.
-Presentation of Management's Report and submission of the 2013 audited financial statements; - 3.
-Ratification of all acts of the Board of Directors and Management since the annual stockholders' meeting in 2013 until the date of the Annual Stockholders' Meeting, including the items in the attached Annex A-3; - 4.
-Appointment of independent external auditor; and - 5.
-Election of the Board of Directors for 2014-2015.
+- 11. Review and approval of the minutes of the previous annual stockholders' meeting - 12.
+Management report and submission to the stockholders of the financial statements for the Year 2014 - 13.
+Ratification of all acts of the Board of Directors and Management since the last stockholders' meeting in the year 2014 - 14.
+Ratification by the stockholders of the amendment of the Company's Articles for the provision of a re-Issuability feature of the Company's preferred shares - 15.
+Appointment of an independent external auditor - 16.
+Election of the Board of Directors for the 2015-2016.